 What is the “Stay at Home Payment”?

-It's a one-time payment to our personal auto insurance customers, the latest in a number of relief measures offered by Allstate to help customers impacted by the COVID-19 pandemic.
+It's a payment to our personal auto insurance customers, the latest in a number of relief measures offered by Allstate to help customers impacted by the COVID-19 pandemic.

 Why was it created?